OpenMx/OpenMx/docs/source/Regression_Matrix.rst

     names(myRegDataRaw)

 As you can see, our data has four variables in it.
 However, our model only contains two variables, *x* and *y*.
-To use only them, we'll select only the variables we want and place them back into our data object.
+To use only them, we will select only the variables we want and place them back into our data object.
 That can be done with the R code below.

 ..
 We can refer to individual rows and columns of a data frame or matrix using square brackets, with selected rows referenced first and selected columns referenced second, separated by a comma.
 In the code below, we select all rows (there is no selection operator before the comma) and only columns x and y.
 As we are selecting multiple columns, we use the c() function to concatonate or connect those two names into one object.